sunchang272/sidewalkDataset/README.md

 Note: Due to some unpublished updates and methods, only a part of raw data and examples can be provided at present.
 Please understand.

+_The account number of sharing files is blocked by mistake.
+We have complained and will resume the link as soon as possible_